googleapis/gapic-generator-ruby/shared/output/cloud/language_v1/README.md

 ## Which client should I use?

-Most modern Ruby client libraries for Google APIs come in two flavors: lower-level _versioned clients_ and higher-level _main clients_.
-As a TL;DR, for _most_ cases, you should install the main client.

-A _versioned client_ has a name such as `google-cloud-language-v1`,
+Most modern Ruby client libraries for Google APIs come in two flavors: the main client library with a name such as `google-cloud-language`, and lower-level _versioned_ client libraries with names such as `google-cloud-language-v1`.
+_In most cases, you should install the main client._

+### What's the difference between the main client and a versioned client?

-and provides a basic set of client classes for a _single version_ of a specific service.
-Some services publish multiple versions of their API, with potentially different interfaces including differences in field names, types, or method calls.
-For such services, there may be a separate versioned client library for each service version.
-Most versioned clients are created and maintained by a code generator, based on the service's published interface descriptions.
+A _versioned client_ provides a basic set of data types and client classes for a _single version_ of a specific service.
+(That is, for a service with multiple versions, there might be a separate versioned client for each service version.)

-The _main client_ for a service has a name such as `google-cloud-language`.
+Most versioned clients are written and maintained by a code generator.

+The _main client_ is designed to provide you with the _recommended_ client interfaces for the service.
 There will be only one main client for any given service, even a service with multiple versions.
-For most services, the main client does not directly include API client classes.
-Instead, it lists the service's versioned client(s) as dependencies, and provides convenient factory methods for constructing client classes provided by the underlying versioned client libraries.
-It will choose which service version to use by default (although it will generally let you override its recommendation if you need to talk to a specific version of the service.)
-For some services, the main client also provides a higher-level interface with additional features, convenience methods, or best practices built in.
+The main client includes factory methods for constructing the client objects we recommend for most users.
+In some cases, those will be classes provided by an underlying versioned client; in other cases, they will be handwritten higher-level client objects with additional capabilities, convenience methods, or best practices built in.
+Generally, the main client will default to a recommended service version, although in some cases you can override this if you need to talk to a specific service version.

+### Why would I want to use the main client?

+We recommend that most users install the main client gem for a service.
+You can identify this gem as the one _without_ a version in its name, e.g.
+`google-cloud-language`.
-In _most_ cases, we recommend installing the main client gem rather than a versioned client gem.
-This is because the main client will embody the best practices for accessing the service, and may also be easier to use.
-In addition, documentation and samples published by Google will generally use the main client.
-However, alternately, if you need to access a specific version of a service, and you want to use a lower-level interface, you can bypass the main client and instead install a versioned client directly.
+The main client is recommended because it will embody the best practices for accessing the service, and may also provide more convenient interfaces or tighter integration into frameworks and third-party libraries.
+In addition, the documentation and samples published by Google will generally demonstrate use of the main client.

-Note that some services may not yet have a modern client library (neither a main nor a versioned client) available.
-For these services, there might be a _legacy client_ (with a name of the form `google-apis-<service>_<version>`).
+### Why would I want to use a versioned client?

+You can use a versioned client if you are content with a possibly lower-level class interface, you explicitly want to avoid features provided by the main client, or you want to access a specific service version not be covered by the main client.
+You can identify versioned client gems because the service version is part of the name, e.g. `google-cloud-language-v1`.

+### What about the google-apis-<name> clients?

+Client library gems with names that begin with `google-apis-` are based on an older code generation technology.
+They talk to a REST/JSON backend (whereas most modern clients talk to a [gRPC](https://grpc.io/) backend) and they may not offer the same performance, features, and ease of use provided by more modern clients.

-Legacy client libraries have wide coverage across Google services, but may be more difficult to use or lack features provided by modern clients.
+The `google-apis-` clients have wide coverage across Google services, so you might need to use one if there is no modern client available for the service.
+However, if a modern client is available, we generally recommend it over the older `google-apis-` clients.